kubernetes/dashboard/docs/user/accessing-dashboard/README.md

 In most cases errors are caused by cluster configuration issues.

 ## Introduction
-This document only describes the basic ways of accessing Kubernetes Dashboard [Quick Setup](../installation.md#quick-setup) or [Official Release](../installation.md#official-release) deployments.
+This document only describes the basic ways of accessing Kubernetes Dashboard.
 If you have modified the default configuration in any way, it might not work.

 ## `kubectl port-forward`